-(iii) Did the PM have a discretion in the matter?
+Did the Prime Minister have a discretion in the matter?

-Since there was a valid invitation followed by a valid acceptance, consequential steps must be taken in accordance with ss (3), (4), (6) and (9) of s 99.
-By virtue of ss (3) the Prime Minister has a discretion as to the total number of Ministers, but the composition of the Cabinet is governed by ss (5), and the representation of the FLP must be in proportion to its numbers in the House.
-In that respect the Prime Minister does not have a discretion.
+Since there was a valid invitation followed by a valid acceptance, consequential steps must be taken in accordance with subss (3), (4), (6) and (9) of s 99.
+By virtue of subs (3) the Prime Minister has a discretion as to the total number of ministers, but the composition of the Cabinet is governed by s (5), and the representation of the FLP must be in proportion to its numbers in the House.
+In that respect the prime minister does not have a discretion.

-Our answer is that the Prime Minister has no discretion but is required to tender to the President the advice referred to in Question (3)(i)
+Our answer is that the Prime Minister has no discretion but is required to tender to the President the advice referred to in question (3)(i).

-(iv) If Mr. Chaudhry had declined the Prime Minister's invitation, could the Prime Minister then proceed in accordance with section 99(8) in the formation of his Cabinet?
+If Mr Chaudhry had declined the Prime Minister's invitation, could the Prime Minister then proceed in accordance with s 99(8) in the formation of his Cabinet?